 The Board has adopted a Board Charter which documents the membership and operating procedures of the Board and the apportionment of responsibilities between the Board and management.
+The position descriptions for the Chairman and the chair of each board committee, and the CEO are set out in the Board Charter.
 A copy of the Board Charter is set out in Annexure A and is also available on the Company's website at www.oceanagold.com/about-us/governance.

-&lt;sup>2 Justice Owen in the HIH Royal Commission, The Failure of HIH Insurance Volume 1: A Corporate Collapse and its Lessons, Commonwealth of Australia, April 2003 at page xxxiv.
+1 Justice Owen in the HIH Royal Commission, The Failure of HIH Insurance Volume 1: A Corporate Collapse and its Lessons, Commonwealth of Australia, April 2003 at page xxxiv.

-During the Company's 2016 financial year, the composition of the Board was as follows:
+During the Company's 2017 financial year, the composition of the Board was as follows:

-- Mr. James E Askew (Chairman and independent non-executive director); - Mr. J. Denham Shale (Lead director and independent non-executive director); - Mr. William H Myckatyn (independent non-executive director); - Dr. Geoff W Raby (independent non-executive director); - Mr. Paul B Sweeney (independent non-executive director); - Dr. Diane R. Garrett (non-executive director); - Mr. Jose P Leviste, Jr. (non-executive director); and - Mr. Michael F Wilkes (President and CEO, Executive Director).
+- Mr. James E Askew (Chairman and independent non-executive director); - Mr. William H Myckatyn (independent non-executive director); - Dr. Geoff W Raby (independent non-executive director); - Mr. Paul B Sweeney (independent non-executive director); - Dr. Diane R. Garrett (non-executive director); - Mr. Jose P Leviste, Jr. (non-executive director); and - Mr. Michael F Wilkes (President and CEO, Executive Director).